ibexa/documentation-user/docs/customer_management/customer_portal.md

 ![Customer Portal Dashboard](img/cp_dashboard_customer_portal.png)

+To access Customer Portal follow this link `<yourdomain>/corporate/login` and log in to your business account.

 In the dashboard, you will find a sales representative of your company and a brief summary of your order history.
 For a detailed list of your order history, go to **Pending Order** and